zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - **Descriptive Harm**: By removing hit points and damage numbers, *Thresholds* forces players to look at the Road.
 When your character is "bleeding from the ribs," you don't calculate how many hits you have left.
 You change your behavior.
 You seek cover.
 You bargain.
 You feel the **caution** that comes from inhabiting a fragile human being, rather than the confidence that comes from tracking a numerical buffer.
 - **Fictional Facts as Stats**: There are no +1 modifiers.
 Instead, your character is defined by **Truths**.
 These truths don't change the math; they change what is *possible*.
 A character who "knows the songs that calm the dead" doesn't get a bonus to a roll; they are simply the only person in the room who can attempt to talk to the ghost.
 This keeps the group’s focus entirely on the fictional situation.
 - **Enforced Continuation**: The resolution table eliminates the "nothing happens" result.
-Every roll transforms the situation.
-This ensures that the engine acts as a pulse of momentum, immediately handing control back to the Road.
+Every roll transforms the situation, handing control back to the Road immediately.

 ### The Logic of the Treatment

-Before you dive into the rules, it is worth seeing how the diagnosis we’ve built throughout this book is applied to the artifact. *Thresholds* is built to match the framework in the following ways:
+Before you read the rules, it is worth seeing how the diagnosis we’ve built throughout this book is applied to the artifact. *Thresholds* is built to match the framework in the following ways:

 -   **Every rule points back to a Fictional State.** Traits, harm, equipment, magic, and time all matter because they change what is true in the world.
 There are no +1s or generic modifiers.
 -   **Resolution is thin.** One 2d6 roll converts fictional intent into fictional change.
 The "Windshield" is a single piece of glass.